 Avoid spreading during calm and humid days, since these conditions restrict the dispersion and dilution of odors.

-6. Required Minimum Setbacks and Separation Distance for New Class A, B, C, and D Concentrated Animal Feeding Operations
+6. Required Minimum Setbacks and Separation Distance for Class, C, D, and E Concentrated Animal Feeding Operations

 Setbacks for new Concentrated Animal Feeding Operations and those Existing, Non-permitted Concentrated Animal Feeding operations expanding into a Class A, B, C, or D Concentrated Animal Feeding Operations after May 13, 1997 shall be measured from the nearest point of any manure containment facility, earthen lagoon, confinement structure, or open lot to the nearest point of the primary structure for the use deriving the benefit from the structure if applicable.
 See Table 5.22.05.6.